ruse-traveler/SPracticeClass/README.md

-A simple class to test compiling in sPHENIX world, and a macro to run the class.
+A simple Fun4All module to test compiling in sPHENIX world, and a macro to run it.